shufflrr/userguide/src/shufflrr.md

 * Click that icon to see the status of your files.
 * Each file goes through two processes: the initial upload and the animation/editing preparation.
 Those will show on separate lines.
+	* *The first process is to prepare the slides for search.
+To do this, we create thumbnails and process all text so it is searchable.
+(After all, if you can’t find it, or see it, then you’re not going to use it!)*
+	* *The second process is to convert your slide to HTML5 so you can see the animations and edit the slides in Shufflrr.*

 ![Uploading queue tray](img/presentations-upload-queuetray.png)